testofthings/toolsaf/documentation/Tools.md

 Toolsaf can read output from various tools to verify security statements.
 Tool output is organized in a directory structure, with the root directory specified to the framework using the `--read <directory>` command-line argument.

 ## Batch files and directories
-The batch directory structure can be arbitarily deep.
+The batch directory structure can be arbitrarily deep.
 Each directory containing data files must have a special metafile `00meta.json`.
 Metafiles must always contain at least the `file_type` of related data files.
 For example, consider the following `00meta.json` for NMAP output data files.
 ```json
 {
     "file_type": "nmap"
 }
 ```
-The data files have to usually be named according to the template dictated by file type.
+The data files usually have to be named according to the template dictated by the file type.
 The templates are discussed below with file types.

 Each batch directory also has a _label_, which allows Toolsaf to filter the processed data.
 By default, the _label_ is the name of the directory, but it can be changed in the metafile, e.g. the following NMAP data is filtered by label `nmap-01`.
 ```json